Video Resume: What Is It, How to Make It & Script Idea

 Career Expert

 You’ve found it—the job that could have you going to work with a huge smile on your face.
-There are just two things standing in your way:
+There is just one thing standing in your way: They require a video resume, and you don’t have a video resume.

 And it’s not just about grabbing a camera and recording video—you need to make a professional and lasting impression.
 Well, you’re in the right place.